-- On the World Wide Web Go to: www.ihsa.org

-- 2. Click on School's and Officials Center login

-- 3. Enter your User ID (5 digits, a letter followed by 4 numbers)

-- Enter your unique Coaches password (each coach is assigned their own password)

-- With this access, coaches will be able to view and complete items and watch for important deadlines to keep your team/individuals eligible to compete in any IHSA sport/activity.

-- 6. Rules Bulletin

-- 7. Rules Video

-- 8. Online List of Participants

-- 11. State Final Information

-- 12. Manual for Schools
+- 1. On the World Wide Web Go to: www.ihsa.org - 2.
+Click on School's and Officials Center login - 3.
+Enter your User ID (5 digits, a letter followed by 4 numbers) - 4.
+Enter your unique Coaches password (each coach is assigned their own password) - The following information is located under the Sport & Activity Tracker.
+With the coaches password login, coaches will be able to view and complete items and watch for important deadlines to keep teams/individuals eligible to compete in any IHSA sport/activity. - a) Rules Bulletin (contains Important Information and Rules changes for the current season) - b) Rules Presentation/Video (required yearly) - c) PES Examination (required, one time) - d) New in 2014: Concussion Examination (required every two years) - e) Online List of Participants (yearly) - 6.
+State Final Information - 7.
+Manual for Schools